issalig/MSX-USB/installation.md

 Once here, you should have all the required tools in order to build the rom.

-Noe, go to macos directory, create a build dir and make it!
+Now, go to macos directory, create a build dir and make it!
 ```
 cd macos
 mkdir build